 SU QLD Chaplaincy

-BCA is an Association of Christians within the Anglican church that has a priority in mission to the isolated, regional, and remote urban and rural people of Australia, to share the gospel, and to build up the church.
+BCA is an association of Christians within the Anglican church that has a priority in mission to the isolated, regional, and remote urban and rural people of Australia, to share the Gospel, and to build up the church.
 Locals in many of these places are removed from cities, live in sparsely populated towns, and often don’t benefit from strong support networks of family and friends.
 Churches in these areas can struggle and encouragement can become a rarity.
-St Bart’s partners with BCA, specifically to support the ministry of David and Joanne Piper at Lightning Ridge, we are awaiting to hear from BCA who our specific local partner will be in 2019.
+With the Piper family having finished at Lightning Ridge, we are awaiting to hear from BCA who our specific local partner will be in 2019.
 Where possible, we hope to also visit this partner.

 Bishop Daniel Deng (Diocese of Duk, South Sudan)

-Type of Support: Prayer, Financial ($5000/year).
-Due to distance, our practical support is limited, however we do send care packages from time-to-time.
+Type of Support: Prayer, Financial ($5200/year).
+Due to distance, practical support is limited, however we do send care packages and host the annual Toowoomba conference.